christianfosli/wsl-copy/README.md

 Enables yanking text from vim to windows clipboard on Windows Subsystem for Linux.

+Use `:Wsly` from visual mode to copy the current selection.

-Use the command `wy` from visual mode, or from normal mode with standard vim operands like `wyaw` to yank a word, `wy$` to yank until the end of the line, etc.
+Use `:Wsly` from normal mode to copy the last selection.

+Map to a key combination in order to use it with standard vim operands, like `*aw` to yank a word, `*$` to yank until the end of the line, etc (replacing * with the key combination you choose).

 ## Remapping

-If you would like to use another mapping just remap in vimrc:
+Map the plugin to the keys of your choice:

     nmap <silent> <new command> <Plug>WslCopy
     xmap <silent> <new command> <Plug>WslCopy

+For example:

+    nmap <silent> <leader>y <Plug>WslCopy
+    xmap <silent> <leader>y <Plug>WslCopy

 ## How to install